vpelss/imok/README.md

 This program was designed for those who live alone.
 It is a fail safe alarm that will alert friends or family, vial email, if the IMOK button is not pushed before a specific planned interval.
 Eg: daily.
+It would be great for people that have pets and worry what would happen to them if they passed away or were incapacitated.

 As it is web page based, any device can be used.
 Smart phone, PC, etc.